difficult client

 Be honest with yourself about how the project is going to go.

-It’s the old trying to fit a square peg in a round hole analogy; once a client shows a pattern of needing to redo the words you penned for them, it’s very likely that this will happen again, and again, and again.
+It’s the old trying to fit a square peg in a round hole analogy.
+Once a client shows a pattern of needing to redo the words you penned for them, it’s very likely that this will happen again.
+And again, and again.
 So the faster you come to terms with this fact of how they work with you, the quicker you can move on to resolving the issue.

 Adjust your manner of working with this particular client.